 A graduate student who is not making satisfactory progress toward the degree may be dismissed upon the recommendation of the Graduate Committee of the Physics Department.
-Instances of not making satisfactory progress toward the degree include being placed on probation for more than two consecutive quarters or four courses, whichever is later, failing grades in two or more graduate courses, or any other situation that has been deemed by a majority of the Graduate Committee to constitute an instance of not making satisfactory progress toward the degree.
+Instances of not making satisfactory progress toward the degree include being placed on probation for more than two consecutive quarters or taking four courses, whichever is later, failing grades in two or more graduate courses, or any other situation that has been deemed by a majority of the Graduate Committee to constitute an instance of not making satisfactory progress toward the degree.

 A student who has been dismissed may, after a period of time, petition for reinstatement.
 The petition, addressed to the Dean of the College of Science and Health, would provide information that would demonstrate a change in the student’s circumstances to an extent that would support successful completion of the student’s degree program.
 The Dean’s decision, based upon the merits of the petition and the recommendation of the Graduate Committee of the Physics department, may, if favorable, stipulate conditions of reinstatement.
 The Dean has the discretion to reject the recommendation for reinstatement.

-A maximum of three courses (12 quarter credit hours) may be transferred from another university or program, subject to the following: The determination of whether or not a particular course is deemed suitable for transfer will be made by the Program Director who may, at his/her discretion, consult the Graduate Committee for assistance in making this decision.
+A maximum of three courses (12 quarter credit hours or the semester equivalent) may be transferred from another university or DePaul program, subject to the following: The determination of whether or not a particular course is deemed suitable for transfer will be made by the Program Director who may, at his/her discretion, consult the Graduate Committee for assistance in making this decision.
+Upon successful support, the request would be made to the Associate Dean for Graduate Studies for approval.
 Transfer credit can only be awarded for graduate level coursework which

 Students who are deemed to have inadequate undergraduate preparation in physics may be required to take undergraduate courses in Physics.
 Such courses will be specified by the Program Director in consultation with the Graduate Committee.
 A maximum of two such courses as eight credit hours may be counted toward the graduate degree, but undergraduate courses cannot substitute for any required (core) courses in the graduate program.